Hague Accreditation

 possible trends, gaps or flaws in services, makes changes to policy and suggests

-• Annual quality improvement audit: the Management Team and the Board of
+procedural improvements, if needed - Annual quality improvement audit: the Management Team and the Board of

 Directors receives an annual review of quality indicators, such as time frames,